DataDog/integrations-core/kubernetes_cluster_autoscaler/README.md

 To get the Cluster Autoscaler to expose some metrics for you.
 It's pretty simple, you have to:

-a) enable access to the `/metrics` route, expose port 8085 for your Cluster Autoscaler deployment:
+1. Enable access to the `/metrics` route and expose port `8085` for your Cluster Autoscaler deployment:

 ```
 ports: